About the School of Graduate Studies and Research

 Tennessee State University is committed to students' overall development by promoting life-long learning, and scholarly inquiry.
 Our outstanding faculty, state-of-the-art facilities, flexible class schedules, accredited programs, convenient locations, affordable costs and many other advantages provide both traditional and non-traditional students with an excellent educational experience.

-The School of Graduate Studies & Research currently offers seven doctoral programs, twenty-two master's degrees, and six graduate certificate programs which span the fields of agriculture, criminal justice, business, and education to engineering, health sciences, public administration, and nursing.
+The School of Graduate Studies & Research currently offers seven doctoral programs, twenty-four master's degrees, and seven graduate certificate programs which span the fields of agriculture, criminal justice, business, and education to engineering, health sciences, public administration, and nursing.

 Graduate education at Tennessee State University is designed to offer students the experience of advanced study and research in their fields of specialization.